NickP2791/PortfolioPauletto/README.md

 ## Description

 Portfolio website to showcase my talents as a front-end web developer with deep interests in learning new things and ReactJS.
+This was my first introduction to myself on Jamstack.
+Most of all the entries can be edited through Sanity as more skills and abilties evolve.
+One reason why I chose Gatsby was for speed and SEO.

-#### Technologies
+#### Technologies used

+- React JS
 - Gatsby JS
 - Sanity.io CMS
 - SwiperJs